ibm-cloud-architecture/eda-tech-academy/docs/lab0/index.md

     * [Product documentation on planning installation](https://ibm.github.io/event-streams/installing/planning/)
 ## Operator based deployment

+There are several ways to install Event Streams.
+We are going to look at this, with Operator Hub.

-1. Explain the concept of **Operator Hub** and search for Event Streams, to explain this is one way to install the operator to manage all cluster instances deployed to the OpenShift environment.
-Operator can automatically deploys new product version once released by IBM.
+1. Go to your Openshift console, select Operator Hub and search for Event Streams.
+Here you can install the operator to manage all cluster instances deployed to the OpenShift environment.
+Operator can automatically deploy new product version once released by IBM.

     ![](./images/operatorHub.png)

-1. Use the OpenShift Console, and select the project where Event Streams is deployed.
+1. In the OpenShift Console, select the project where Event Streams is deployed.
 On left menu select `Operators > Installed Operators`, scroll to select IBM Event Streams, you are now in the Operator user interface, from where you can see local resources and create new one.

     ![](./images/es-operator-home.png)